 Our development team has direct experience in international economic development projects covering the last 50 years and our conclusion as to the causes of the failures include inappropriate project cycle management procedures for the complexity of SDGs and, in particular, the lack of analytical tools to complete appropriate analyses for project design.

 SDGToolkit, places the required analytical design tools directly into the hands of project design teams.
 We provide well thought out due diligence procedures to ensure that all factors are taken into account and given due consideration in an investment project's design.

 The procedure is used to order the gathering of relevant information to identify and measure gaps and needs and to identify the constraints that have contributed to the creation of gaps.

 SDGToolkit analytical tools prepare information and gather evidence used by the design procedures.
 These tools address the needs of Agenda 2030's 17 Sustainable Development Goals and the over 230 associated indicators.
 These tools provide projections of gaps and needs according to the impacts of population numbers, structure, growth rates and family size as well as income levels and distribution and inflation.
 From this baseline the additional project level local constraints are identified and their impacts measured.

 Analytical tools require defined information as inputs and they generate narrative reports, tables and graphs of dataset outputs.
 All of this information can be transferred into reports to track progress in design.

-The standardisation of information used and the generation of output applying transparent functions enables project proposal assesssors to gain oversight of the project design process and the reasons for the selection of proposed options.
+The standardization of information used and the generation of output applying transparent functions enables project proposal assessors to gain oversight of the project design process and the reasons for the selection of proposed options.